AdamKen/fabric-block-archiving/README.md

 ### Building container image

-You can use prebuild images for containers other than fabric-peer and fabric-blkarchiver-repo.
+You can use prebuild images for containers other than fabric-peer.
 So you don't need to do `make all`, as mentioned in [the document](https://hyperledger-fabric.readthedocs.io/en/master/dev-setup/build.html).
 You just need to do the following 2 commands.

 ```
 vagrant@ubuntu:~/go/src/github.com/hyperledger/fabric$ make peer-docker
-vagrant@ubuntu:~/go/src/github.com/hyperledger/fabric$ make blkarchiver-repo-docker
 vagrant@ubuntu:~/go/src/github.com/hyperledger/fabric$ make native
 ```